-As well as if too many developers write code with a different style making it difficult to understand the individual units.
+As well if too many developers write code with a different style making it is difficult to understand the individual units.
 The same can be said if a system needing to be integrated is developed by completely different teams.
 It can result in incompatibilities and inconsistencies.

-During the testing phase you may also see the difficulty in establishing interfaces between different systems.
+During the testing phase, you may also see the difficulty in establishing interfaces between different systems.
 As well as ensuring that the influence of either one does not create any issues.

 Integration Testing Best Practices

 There are several integration testing best practices you can follow or implement before your testing has started.

 - Perform testing as early and as often as possible, once unit testing is complete for early feedback in the development process.

 - The details between units are clearly defined in the testing scripts and scenarios which will help for future reuse.

 - If possible automate tests so they can be performed quickly, top-down and bottom-up approaches for instance could be automated.